allenjhane/allenjhane/README.md

 -->
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Roboto+Mono&weight=900&size=28&pause=1000&color=F8C8DC&random=false&width=435&lines=About+me+(%EF%BE%89%E2%97%95%E3%83%AE%E2%97%95)%EF%BE%89*%3A%EF%BD%A5%EF%BE%9F%E2%9C%A7)](https://git.io/typing-svg)

-I'm Jhane and I currently live in Germany due to my current job.
+I'm Jhane and I'm from California, but I currently live in Germany due to my current job.
 I'm working on the last year of my BS in Computer Science and am so excited (but also scared) to start a life in the tech industry next year.
 I'm working towards becoming a full-stack developer and in this last year of uni, I'm trying to learn as much as I can to be ready for Industry and I'm having a lot of fun doing so!

 <div align="center">
    <img src="https://usagif.com/wp-content/uploads/2022/hqgif/anya-forger-spy-family-acegif-89.gif" width="50%" align="right"/>